 These tactics, while making a person feel like they’ve gotten a lot of work for their money, do tend to backfire with the court and cost a lot goodwill.
 Judges know who is out to take people for a ride.
 Yet for all of that, however, what am I doing with my prices?

-At the first of the year, my fees in driver’s will be as follows (all the “exceptions” stuff, which I keep simple and to a minimum, is listed below):
+[Updated for May 1, 2019], my fees in driver’s license restoration and clearance cases will be as follows (all the “exceptions” stuff, which I keep simple and to a minimum, is listed below):

 Driver’s License Restoration – $4200 (paid in 3 equal installments of $1400)